 Until finally one day, he drops some curious and interesting information that you really have no idea why he never said it before.
 Sometimes the Japanese can speak fluent English or Portuguese, but you only find out about it after a long time when the opportunity finally arises.

-These Ninjas can end up hiding their knowledge for a variety of reasons.
-The Japanese don't like to attract attention or show off, unless you ask, you'll never know what he's really capable of until the right moment comes. many unknown secrets circulate among the Japanese.
+These ninjas may end up hiding their knowledge for various reasons.
+The Japanese do not like to draw attention to themselves or show off; unless you ask, you will never know what they are truly capable of until the right moment arrives.
+Many unknown secrets circulate among the Japanese.

 The Western Aspirant

-We love it when the Japanese are interested in foreign countries and cultures, especially when it's the our country and culture.
-Learning a second language, traveling and expanding their cultural horizon are amazing things for any human being on the planet, we cannot discourage them.
-But some exaggerate and try to become Westerners.
+We love it when the Japanese are interested in foreign countries and cultures, especially when it is our country and culture.
+Learning a second language, traveling, and expanding one's cultural horizon are incredible things for any human being on the planet, we cannot demotivate them.
+It's just that some exaggerate and try to become Westerners.

 Some go too far and become a pain in the ass thinking Japan is shit and crazy about traveling abroad.
 They frequent foreign-themed bars (and sometimes turn into Alien Hunters) and will often talk about how rigid and inflexible Japanese society is.
 They will refuse to speak to you in Japanese or speak from Japan.
 They just want to talk about where you came from.